25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Create A Firelight Focal Point

 A fire pit pulls people in and sets the mood.
 Whether it’s propane, wood, or tabletop, that flicker turns any night into an event.
+For a full backyard retreat to go with it, explore these small backyard oasis ideas.

 Key Considerations